CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 5. **Save** this new indexing policy.
 The update should take approximately 10-15 seconds to apply to your container.

 This indexing policy defines a composite index that allows for the following ORDER BY queries.
 Test each of these by running them in your existing open query tab in the **Data Explorer**.
+When you define the order for properties in a composite index, they must either exactly match the order in the ORDER BY clause or be, in all cases, the opposite value.

 ```sql
     SELECT * FROM c ORDER BY c.foodGroup ASC, c.manufacturerName ASC